Square Foot Garden: The Easy Way To Plan Yours

 Square foot gardens in raised beds need proper soil amendments that are full of nutrition.
 It is important to add more nutrient-rich compost to the garden beds to ensure an adequate supply of nutrients for the new plants for each growing season.

-In my FREE planner, I have shared the perfect soil recipe for a 4×4 square foot garden bed that is six inches deep.
-Go check it out and download it for free and print out your planner.
+In my planner, I have shared the perfect soil recipe for a 4×4 square foot garden bed that is six inches deep.
+Go check it out, download it, and print out your planner.
 You can double or quadrible this soil recipe to fit your square foot garden soil needs and provide your plants with the best soil for a great headstart in their young life to grow strong.

 Water Irrigation Systems